syncfusion-content/ej2-maps-docs/ej2-javascript/maps/how-to/export-templates-as-foreign-object-elements.md

 ## How to export the Maps with Marker template using ForeignObject

-The Maps component do not support exporting with marker template.
-This is because the marker template are intended to render any elements in the Maps component such as text, images, or custom elements.
+The Maps do not support exporting with marker template.
+This is because the marker template are intended to render any elements in the Maps such as text, images, or custom elements.
 Since Maps is a SVG based control, the marker templates can be rendered as **foreignObject** element.
 However, some web browsers do not support it.
 As a workaround, we can achieve the same in the sample level.

 The Maps with marker template can be exported in **PNG**, **JPEG**, and **PDF** formats.
 Similarly, the annotations and tooltip template can be exported as **foreignObject** elements.
 The example below demonstrates to export the Maps with marker template.